Nuclei-Software/NMSIS/NMSIS/doc/source/introduction/introduction.rst

 -----------

-The **NMSIS** is a vendor-independent hardware abstraction layer for micro-controllers that are based on Nuclei processors.
+The **NMSIS** is a vendor-independent hardware abstraction layer for micro-controllers that are based on `Nuclei Processors`_.

 The **NMSIS** defines generic tool interfaces and enables consistent device support.
 It provides simple software interfaces to the processor